Roshrini/mxnet/docs/tutorials/scala/char_lstm.md

     ```

-2) Now we will build the inference model:
+2) Build the inference model:

     ```scala
         scala> // load from check-point